clq/clq.github.com/_posts/2010-06-19-thoughts-on-thoughts.md

 !["The Thinker"](/img/thinker.jpg)

 John: "Hey!
-I have an idea!"  return
+I have an idea!"
-Henry: "Oh dear, now what?"  return
+Henry: "Oh dear, now what?"
-John: "What if someone could invent something you could pour your un-diluted juice into, and at the push of a button it would mix the un-diluted juice with water from the tap at the exact ratio you tell it to!"  return
+John: "What if someone could invent something you could pour your un-diluted juice into, and at the push of a button it would mix the un-diluted juice with water from the tap at the exact ratio you tell it to!"
-Henry: "Hmmm, that would actually be quite useful, provided someone could make it work."  return
+Henry: "Hmmm, that would actually be quite useful, provided someone could make it work."
-John: "Meh, I'm sure someone has thought of it already."  return
+John: "Meh, I'm sure someone has thought of it already."

 The following is about something that probably bugs me a lot more than it should.
 About 8 months ago I said to myself, "I might as well make a blog-post of it, it would make for a good filler."
 So, having revamped this website I figured this would be a good time to put it into writing.
 Does it make for a good filler?
 Well, it makes for a filler.